 The LG G6

 The OnePlus 5 is actually a really good deal for the money.
 It’s got 6/8 GB of ram so everything you do on it happens incredibly smoothly.
 It also has a really nice 5.5 inch display so you’ll actually be able to evaluate what is happening.
 It comes in two types the 64 GB and the 128 GB version.
-Either is a completely respectable phone to try and make a short film on.
+Either is a completely respectable phone to shoot short film.

 As an up-and-coming filmmaker the last thing you need to do is waste money on things you don’t need.
 Focus on telling a great story that captivates without need for expensive locations, lots of lighting, or other common drains on the budget.
 Show them what you’re made of!

 What You Need to Know About The 90s Indie Films Craze